-Joint publications based on work done with ECDC partner organisations or institutions and led by ECDC should follow the authorship requirements according to this policy, if publication and authorship was not otherwise formally defined - e.g. in a Memorandum of Understanding, Collaboration Agreement, Terms of Reference or contract signed by the concerned parties.

-Joint publications based on work done with ECDC partner organisations or institutions and led by the partner organisation or institution should follow their authorship, if publication and authorship was not otherwise formally defined - e.g. in a Memorandum of Understanding, Collaboration agreement, Terms of Reference or contract signed by the concerned parties.

-ECDC staff shall ensure that the application of this policy is expressly provided for in the respective agreements with partner organisations.
+- 4.7.1.
+Joint publications based on work done with ECDC partner organisations or institutions and led by ECDC should follow the ECDC authorship policy, if publication and authorship was not otherwise formally defined - e.g. in a Memorandum of Understanding, Collaboration Agreement, Terms of Reference or contract signed by the concerned parties. - 4.7.2.
+Joint publications based on work done with ECDC partner organisations or institutions and led by the partner organisation or institution should follow their authorship policy if publication and authorship was not otherwise formally defined - e.g. in a Memorandum of Understanding, Collaboration agreement, Terms of Reference or contract signed by the concerned parties. - 4.7.3.
+ECDC staff shall ensure that the application of this authorship policy is expressly provided for in the respective agreements with partner organizations.